 Whilst we are under construction, if you in need of mental health care and advice, please contact your General Practitioner (GP) in the first instance for support and guidance.
-Please find below a list of useful community organisations who will also be more than happy to assist you with your needs.
+Please find below a list of useful community organisations to assist you with your needs.

 The Windrush Millennium Centre 70 Alexandra Road, Manchester M16 7WD.

 CAHN is a Black-led organisation set up to address the wider social determinants to reduce health inequalities for people of Caribbean & African in Greater Manchester and beyond.
 We work with the Black community and cross-sector organisations to build community resilience, relationships and a social movement to reduce health inequalities.
 CAHN’s vision is to eradicate health inequalities within a generation for Caribbean & African people.

 Caribbean and African Health Network Transformation Community Resource Centre